Tackling childbirth sepsis in Malawi

 Activities» On-site training and education in delivery of sepsis care package for all those working in the 15 sites in collaboration with our early adopters.

-» To develop & share clinical audit mechanisms so that staff may see how their practice may improve health outcomes
+» To develop and share clinical audit mechanisms so that staff may see how their practice may improve women and children's health outcomes.

 What success will look like

-If the maternal sepsis care package is shown as effective in reducing death and grave illness then it will be adopted by health workers throughout Malawi.
-Ammalife's sister project, supporting MAOCO (a new professional association for clinicians dedicated to raising standards of practice) offers a way to disseminate good practice widely through peer-to-peer learning.
+If the maternal sepsis care package is shown to be effective in reducing maternal mortality then it will be adopted by health workers throughout Malawi.
+Ammalife's partner organisation, MAOCO (Malawi Association of Obstetric Clinical Officers) offers a way to disseminate good practice widely through peer-to-peer learning.
 Better practice and the right tools will mean more mothers and babies survive childbirth.

-Risk: Unavailability of healthcare workers & peer educators in Malawi to work in our 15 sites.
-Mitigation: Healthworkers have shown that they are keen to improve outcomes and are resourceful in using even small amounts of support to do this.
+Health workers have shown that they are keen to improve outcomes and are resourceful in using even small amounts of support to do this.

-Mitigation: MAOCO members have been using audit for 4 years & have case studies to show its effectiveness.
+MAOCO members have been using audit for 5 years and have case studies to show its effectiveness.
 They will offer support to colleagues.

 Ammalife has an excellent track record of providing timely, informative and accurate feedback to donors.
 We will provide regular feedback on our progress.
 Information will also be published on our website www.ammalife.org and via our social media www.facebook.com/ammalife, www.twitter.com/ammalife.